This article was last updated by on

 So when the weather gets cooler, usually in late fall and winter, you should move your plant to a warm location.

-Also, insulate the soil with mulch or add a heating mat underneath to compensate for lost soil temperature.
+Also, insulate the soil with mulch or add a heating mat to compensate for lost soil temperature.

 6. Correct Soil pH